tweag/nickel/doc/manual/cli.md

 ## `nickel test`: Unit/documentation tests

-With the `nickel test` command, nickel supports using documentation examples as tests.
-This command extracts markdown blocks in documentation metadata, and runs them as nickel snippets.
+With the `nickel test` command, Nickel supports using documentation examples as tests.
+This command extracts markdown blocks in documentation metadata, and runs them as Nickel snippets.
 For example, if the file "main.ncl" contains

 ````nickel
 {